KseniiaMakarova/hibernate-movie-ticket-booking/README.md

 When authenticated, users with both ADMIN and USER roles are able to:

-    - get all Movies CinemaHalls and available MovieSessions
+    - get all Movies and CinemaHalls
-    - get all CinemaHalls
     - get all available MovieSessions

 Users with ADMIN role only are able to: